willwhitney/mathsdl-spring20/index.md

 ## Assignments and Grading

 The course will involve weekly required readings before class and a final paper, which will be an in-depth survey of a topic related to the syllabus.
 A detailed abstract of the final paper will be due in the middle of the term.
+The abstract and final paper should be submitted on [NYU Classes](https://newclasses.nyu.edu/portal/site/088123d4-f476-4f00-9382-f27d02b1502c/).

 The course will be graded in three components: paper abstract, final paper, and participation.

+### Final paper

+The paper will be written in groups which should be roughly evenly divided around 12 topics (groups of 3-4).
+You can sign up with your group on [this spreadsheet](https://docs.google.com/spreadsheets/d/15XlvR-eXNTncQh9hyOWOduEw_45mOOsem-zH31wbkdU/edit?usp=sharing_eil&invite=CPzMrKcN&ts=5e2f3a27).
+There should be no more than one paper per topic.

 ## Lectures